Technical Overview & Methodology

 System Specifics

-Testing 50+ billion cells generates massive amounts of data.
-To prevent crashing your browser or freezing your computer, Brutus utilizes a sophisticated Safe Batching architecture.
+Testing hundreds of billions of cells generates massive amounts of data.
+To prevent crashing your browser or freezing your computer, Brutus uses a Safe Batching architecture:

 1. Hardware Limit (VRAM): The program detects your GPU's available memory.
-If you are on a mobile device or a laptop with integrated graphics, the batch size is automatically reduced to fit within your specific VRAM limits.
+On mobile devices or laptops with integrated graphics, the batch size is automatically reduced to fit within the available VRAM.

-2. Time Limit (TDR Prevention): On Windows, if a GPU calculation takes longer than ~2 seconds, the Operating System assumes the driver has frozen and resets it (causing a DXGI_ERROR_DEVICE_HUNG crash).
-Brutus enforces a strict "Speed Limit" (e.g., max 100,000 trials per batch for Triclinic) to ensure the GPU stays responsive.
+2. Time Limit (TDR Prevention): On Windows, if a GPU computation takes longer than ~2 seconds, the OS assumes the driver has frozen and resets it (DXGI_ERROR_DEVICE_HUNG).
+Brutus enforces a strict "Speed Limit" per batch (e.g. max 100,000 trials per GPU dispatch for Triclinic) to keep the GPU responsive.

 What this means for you: You do not need to configure memory settings.
 If you see the progress bar moving in many small steps, the safety system is working correctly.